 - Get rid of junk parts: The newly inserted chart contains unwanted elements.
-Using proper chart formatting, you need to remove the extra legends, labels, borders, or grids.
+You need to remove the extra legends, labels, borders, or grids using proper chart formatting.

-Steps to build a chart template in Excel:
+Steps to save a chart as a template in Excel:

-- In the File name box, add a name for the new chart template
+- Add a name for the new template in the File name box.

 - Click Save to save the chart as a chart template (*.crtx)

-OK, now we have a chart template; let’s see how to use it!
+Now we have a saved custom graph; let’s see how to use it!

 - Select the data that you want to display